wang1043241397/BERTrend/docs/data_provider.md

-# Installation
+# Data providers

-If the installation of the pygooglenews dependency fails, please use the script `install_pygooglenews.sh`
+## Description

-# Description
+Grabs articles (news or scientific articles) from the web and store them as jsonlines file.
-Grabs articles (news or scientific articles) and store them as jsonlines file.
+These collected data can then be used as input of the BERTrend demonstrators.

 Several data providers are supported:
 - Arxiv